Help! My kid has been sent home with a serve of diet culture; Your guide to keeping your sh*t together AND taking effective action

 101 Ways to Help Your Daughter Love Her Body by Brenda Lane Richardson and Elane Rehr (2001).

-Younger Children (to age 8)
+Books for younger Children (to age 8)

 Your Body is Awesome by Sigrun Danielsdottir